prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ### Required Adapter Rules

-In order to provide a fast and safe header bidding environment for publishers, the Prebid.org team reviews all adapters for the required conventions laid out for bid adapters in the [Module Rules](/dev-docs/module-rules.html).
-Here are additional Prebid.js-specific details:
+In order to provide a fast and safe header bidding environment for publishers, the Prebid.org team reviews all adapters for the required bid adapter conventions laid out in the [Module Rules](/dev-docs/module-rules.html).
+Here are additional details specific to Prebid.js:

 * **No loading of external code**: All code must be present in the adapter, not loaded at runtime.
 Exceptions are possible -- see [the full policy](https://github.com/prebid/prebid-js-external-js-template#policy).
 * **All user-sync activity must be registered via the provided functions**: The platform will place all registered syncs in the page after the auction is complete, subject to publisher configuration.
-* **Adapters may not create or trigger any network requests or pixels** outside of the requests that wrapper creates on behalf of the adapter from the return values of `buildRequests()` and `getUserSyncs()` or are included in a winning and rendered creative.
+* **Adapters may not create or trigger any network requests or pixels** outside of the requests the wrapper creates on behalf of the adapter (from the return values of `buildRequests()` and `getUserSyncs()`) or that are included in a winning and rendered creative.
-* **Adapters may not modify ad slots directly**: e.g. Accessing `googletag.pubads().getSlots()` to modify or set targeting directly on slots is not permitted.
+* **Adapters may not modify ad slots directly**: For example, accessing `googletag.pubads().getSlots()` to modify or set targeting directly on slots is not permitted.
-* **All parameter conventions must be followed**:
-    * Video params must be read from AdUnit.mediaTypes.video when available; however bidder config can override the ad unit.
+* **All parameter conventions must be followed**: Video params must be read from AdUnit.mediaTypes.video when available; however, bidder config can override the ad unit.

 {: .alert.alert-danger :}
-What's listed above is **not** the full list of requirements.
+The above list is **not** the full list of requirements.
 Failure to follow any of the required conventions defined in the [Module Rules](/dev-docs/module-rules.html) could lead to delays in approving your adapter for inclusion in Prebid.js.
-If you'd like to apply for an exception to one of the rules, make your case in a new [Prebid.js issue](https://github.com/prebid/Prebid.js/issues).
+If you'd like to apply for an exception to one of the rules, make your request in a new [Prebid.js issue](https://github.com/prebid/Prebid.js/issues).

 <a name="bidder-adaptor-Required-Files" />